BORN ON THE REZ

 AMERICA'S LAST FRONTIER

-The soundtrack to the rockumentary film AMERICA'S LAST FRONTIER—a film to support the legislation pending in Congress to permanently protect the Arctic National Wildlife Refuge (ANWR) from oil and gas drilling.
+The soundtrack to the rockumentary film AMERICA'S LAST FRONTIER—a film in support of the legislation then pending in Congress to permanently protect the Arctic National Wildlife Refuge (ANWR) from oil and gas drilling.

 "We had amazing feedback from our viewers and they enjoyed the educational ride, the critical message so eloquently brought across with the beauty of Alaska and music that could become a hit in South Africa.” - SABC Africa

-The official soundtrack to the rockumentary film HIDDEN MEDICINE, a film in support of legislation pending in Congress to protect America’s remaining forests.
+The soundtrack to the rockumentary film HIDDEN MEDICINE, a film in support of the legislation then pending in Congress to protect America’s remaining forests.
 Featuring grammy winners: Lisa Fischer, Paul Winter, and Steve Addabbo; and the spoken word of Chief Oren Lyons.

 "Red Thunder blazes a trail into American Indian rock territory weaving Native American and modern sounds into a supremely colorful musical blanket.” - Chicago Tribune